Ernestine Gwet Bell: Gynaecology

 In 2019 she chaired the organisational committee of a conference which brought together gynaecologists and neonatal specialist from across Cameroon together.

 Autism

-One of her nephews has autism and in 2005 she founded Orchidée Home, which is designed to support autistic children and their parents.
-Two years later, in 2007, she organized the first autism congress in Cameroon.
+One of her nephews has autism and in 2005 her sister Marie Mélanie Bell founded Orchidée Home, which is designed to support autistic children and their parents.
+Two years later, in 2007, she supported her sister in organising the first autism congress in Cameroon.